 Ah, summer.
 Do you look forward to long, lazy, stress-free months relaxing by the pool, sipping icy beverages in the garden with friends, or watching the hummingbirds’ acrobatics?
 Unfortunately, summer’s bliss often evaporates as the thermometer rises.
 It’s challenging to enjoy the garden view as sweat drips into your eyes.
 This is why you should plan a cool summer garden!

 Wait–don’t retreat into the air conditioned house just yet.
-You CAN enjoy your summer garden by incorporating a few cooling strategies—some that literally reduce temperatures, plus a few that help you psychologically beat the heat!
+You CAN enjoy your summer garden by incorporating a few cooling strategies.
+Some of these literally reduce temperatures, plus a few help you psychologically beat the heat!

 What’s the first thing you crave when trying to avoid the scorching sun?
 Shade, of course!
 While shady trees offer the perfect screen from the sun’s glaring rays, not all gardens reside in a cooling forest, particularly if it’s a garden in a new housing development.

 During the heat of summer, instead of trees, look for other options to create shade in your garden.
 Pergolas planted with lush vines, gazebos surrounded with perennial plantings, and even a simple, colorful umbrella covering your favorite lounge chair offer respite from the sun while also accessorizing and adding interest to your garden.

 Then, when the cooler fall temperatures arrive, plant a few shade trees to enjoy in coming years.